findyourcountryteam/technical-writing-samples/README.md

 How do I get that developer from Now to Wow - not knowing whether they are a beginner, an executive, a no-coder, a low-coder, or a particularly salty lead dev who likes to offer doc feedback?
 Perhaps you will glean something of my approach, innovations, and incantations as you explore my samples.

+> [!TIP]
-Or schedule some time to talk!
-Let's see if my blend of skills and talent are a match for the problems you need to solve.
+> Or schedule some time to talk!
+Let's see if my blend of skills and talent is a match for the problems you need to solve.

 ## Python/AI Project (FindMyCountry.com):
 - **Python / AI.** Worked on a Python web development project since December, experiencing firsthand the friction points for developers during the SDLC.
 I built a [website experience with a semi-automated backend](https://www.findmycountry.com), a test suite, a structured JSON file as a database, together with combined inputs from Claude, Perplexity, and ChatGPT APIs.